 UD benefits students with disabilities but also benefits others.
 For example, captioning course videos, which provides access to deaf students, is also a benefit to students for whom English is a second language, to some students with learning disabilities, and to those watching the tape in a noisy environment.
 Delivering content in redundant ways can improve instruction for students with a variety of learning styles and cultural backgrounds.
 Letting all students have access to your class notes and assignments on a web site benefits students with disabilities and everyone else.
 Planning ahead saves time in the long run.

 Of course, there will be situations in which individual accommodations are necessary.
 For example, a student who is D/deaf or Hard of Hearing may need interpreting or transcription services, and a student who is blind may need written materials converted to Braille.
 In any case, Student Life Disability Services is always available for consultation and collaboration.

-Whether you’re new to the concept of universal design or looking for new ways to implement UDL in your classroom, you can always email the Center for Access & Success email@example.com for more resources.
+Whether you’re new to the concept of universal design or looking for new ways to implement UDL in your classroom, visit the Office of Student Accessibility Services for more resources.